-Where specified by Roads and Maritime Services in the invitation of tenders, Contractors wishing to tender for road and bridge construction, paving, specialist works and the provision of intelligent transport systems (ITS) must be prequalified with Roads and Maritime.
+Where specified by Transport for NSW in the invitation of tenders, Contractors wishing to tender for road and bridge construction, paving, specialist works and the provision of intelligent transport systems (ITS) must be prequalified with Roads and Maritime.

 The purpose of the Prequalification Scheme is to classify Contractors commensurate with their technical and managerial expertise, financial capacity and previous performance.
-The scheme aims to facilitate, but not replace, tender assessment for individual projects and to afford protection to Roads and Maritime and Contractors against over-commitment.
+The scheme aims to facilitate, but not replace, tender assessment for individual projects and to afford protection to Transport for NSW and Contractors against over-commitment.

 Contractors will be prequalified on a three yearly basis and must apply every three years to renew their prequalification.